Tidal Wetlands Permit Program: Application Procedures

 Land Use Guidelines

-Part 661 regulations detail the types of use and development that are usually permissible in different types of wetlands, and in adjacent areas (See Section 661.5 Use Guidelines).
+Part 661 regulations detail the types of use and development that are usually permissible in different types of wetlands, and in adjacent areas.
+See Section 661.5 Use Guidelines (link leaves DEC website).
 Whenever possible, projects should be planned to conform to these guidelines.
-For more information concerning the different types of tidal wetlands as classified by DEC, visit the Bureau of Marine Resources webpage on tidal wetlands categories.
+For more information concerning the different types of tidal wetlands as classified by DEC, visit the Division of Marine Resources webpage on tidal wetlands categories.

 Development Restrictions and Variances